Sarandoy: Organization

 Placed under the control of the Ministry of Interior Affairs, the Sarandoy was commanded by the Minister of Interior General Sayed Mohammad Gulabzoy, a former Afghan Air Force officer.
 At one point, the Sarandoy fielded some 115,000 men, compared to the Afghan Army's 160,000, while at other times the Sarandoy were said to exceed the Army.
 The unit grew its size in respond to the rise of the mujahideen insurgency.

 Those who served in the Sarandoy were paid 162 dollars a month, a wage which was higher than that of Deputy Minister of National Defence before the April 1978 Saur Revolution and some of them would prove effective fighters, although many were little more than thugs.

 Mark Urban wrote in 1988 that '...By 1985 there were 20 identified Sarandoy Operational Battalions and Mountain Battalions.
 They were attached to provincial Sarandoy commands and include[d] armoured vehicles and light artillery.
 The Kabul Security Command controlled two mobile regiments (the 1st and 2nd)...
 A further four Sarandoy brigades/regiments have been identified in Badakhshan (24th Sarandoy Brigade), Kandahar, Baghlan and Parwan.
 At the beginning of 1986, operational control of some units passed to the new unified Ministry of State Security.

 A number of previously Sarandoy units were eventually upgraded to Afghan Army formations, as part of the regularization of the militia.
-Among these units was the Isma'ili 80th Division in Baghlan Province.

-While the Sarandoy were reported to be effective in fighting the mujahideen, Soviet military personnel reported concerns that they're likely to be infiltrated by mujahideen groups.
-In turn, this forces them to limit sharing whatever information they have to Sarandoy officers.
+While the Sarandoy were reported to be effective in fighting the mujahideen, Soviet military personnel reported concerns that they were likely to be infiltrated by mujahideen groups.
+In turn, this forced them to limit sharing information they had with Sarandoy officers.

 Training

-Some prospective Sarandoy were chosen to be trained in the USSR.